koropsinc/cesium-automation/docs/index.md

     - [Workflow Run Details](#workflow-run-details)
   - [Lifecyle of a workflow run](#lifecyle-of-a-workflow-run)

-# Cesium Ops
+# Cesium Automation

-This repository documentation for Cesium Ops, a new age recurring tasks and IT workflow orchestration engine architected for the cloud.
+This repository documentation for Cesium Automation, a new age recurring tasks and IT workflow orchestration engine architected for the cloud.
-Cesium Ops is a code workflow automation platform (as opposed to no-code or low-code workflow automation platform) that allows you to write scripts in your favorite technologies and remotely execute them inside your environment in response to various events.
+Cesium Automation is a code workflow automation platform (as opposed to no-code or low-code workflow automation platform) that allows you to write scripts in your favorite technologies and remotely execute them inside your environment in response to various events.

-# What use cases does Cesium Ops solve?
+# What use cases does Cesium Automation solve?
 Cesium Ops helps you solve 2 key problems:
 * Running recurring workflows which are supposed to run at specific time intervals.
 * Running workflows for IT Service Request automation.